3F/MvsSln/Readme.md

 Release|Any CPU
 ```

-The all available configurations for each projects should be 8 * 8 = 64, i.e. 64 instances that can be loaded as each different projects. `EnvWithProjects` will load all available projects and you finally should see 64 different instances, as for vsSolutionBuildEvent above.
+Maximum possible configurations for each projects above should be calculated as 8 * 8 = 64, ie. 64 instances that *can be* loaded as each different project. `EnvWithProjects` will try load all available, but in fact, mostly 2 or more project-configuration can be related to the same 1 solution-configuration, therefore it can be just 30 or even 20 in reality, and so on.

 However, if you only need to work with common data of selected project: you just need to use any available configuration.
 To load projects only with specific configuration, use for example `IEnvironment.LoadProjects`: